 3. Better Movement

-Massage can help with improving range of motion as increasing blood flow allows the tissues (muscle and fascia surrounding the muscle) to increase in length.
-Massage can help release the tightness of trigger points of muscles and tightness of the fascia which can enable better movement.
+Massage can help with increasing blood flow allows the tissues (muscle and fascia surrounding the muscle) which can help release the tightness of trigger points of muscles and which can help enable moew fluid movement.

 4. Promotes Relaxation

 Massage can help with reducing stress and tension while promoting relaxation by activating your parasympathetic nervous system.

 This can help reduce any mental stress and anxiety which could hinder performance and focus.

 How Often Should You Have A Massage?